GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

-### Phase 3: Wallet Initialization
+## Phase 3: Wallet Initialization

-In order for the test to behave correctly and consistently, we have to initialize the injected wallet with the chain ID of the network it should be connected to.
+In order for the test to behave correctly and consistently, you will need to initialize the injected wallet with the chain ID of the network it should be connected to.

 <pre class="language-typescript"><code class="lang-typescript">import { test } from "@guardianui/test";